Various Provisions for Recovery of Tax under GST

 The tax officer can file an application to the appropriate magistrate.
 The magistrate will recover the amount from the defaulter.

-- There are various kinds of bonds and security investments involved in recovery.
-If the bond specifically states that the amount will be recovered as per Section 79, then recovery will be done only according to the provisions of Section 79, not with any other mode.
+- There are various kinds of bonds and security instruments involved in recovery.
+If the bond specifically states that the amount is recoverable as per Section 79, then recovery is done only according to the provisions of Section 79, not through any other mode.

-- State Goods and Service Tax (SGST) officer has the power to recover any due Central Goods and Service Tax (CGST).
-Similarly, a CGST officer can recover any amount due to SGST and can submit it to the relevant state to which it belongs.
+- A State Goods and Service Tax (SGST) officer has the power to recover any due Central Goods and Service Tax (CGST).
+Similarly, a CGST officer can recover any amount due as SGST and remit it to the relevant state to which it belongs.

-- If the amount which is recovered is less than the amount due to the State or Central Government, then it will be divided proportionately between the two in the ratio of their original due amounts.
+- If the amount recovered is less than the amount due to the state or central government, it is divided proportionately between the two in the ratio of their original due amounts.